Financial Remedy Order

 If mediation is not successful or suitable, you can apply to the Court for a Financial Remedy Order.
 Your solicitor will submit the relevant application on your behalf.

-Both parties must provide a detailed account of their financial circumstances using Form E. This detailed form includes information about your income, property, pensions and other assets.
+Both parties are required to provide a detailed account of their financial circumstances using Form E. This detailed form includes information about your income, property, pensions and other assets.

 The First Appointment is an initial court hearing where the judge reviews the financial disclosures and sets a timetable for the next stages.
 For example, the judge may decide that further reports or disclosures are needed.
 It cannot be arranged until 12 weeks have passed since the date of the application, giving you both time to make and review the financial disclosures.

-An FDR is an opportunity for you and your ex to discuss the unresolved issues between you and come up with a ‘deal.’
-A judge will work with you to guide you towards a sensible outcome regarding a Court’s decision if the matter were to proceed to a Final Hearing.
+An FDR is an opportunity for you and your ex to discuss the issues that are unresolved between you and come up with a ‘deal.’
+A judge will work with you to guide you towards a sensible outcome, having regard to the decisions a Court might make if the matter were to proceed to a Final Hearing.
 While every case is different, the FDR judge will encourage you to focus on the major issues such as:

-An FDR is more informal and less adversarial than a court hearing, making a settlement more likely to be reached.
+An FDR is more informal and less adversarial than a court hearing, making it more likely a settlement will be reached.

 6: Final Hearing

-If you are unable to reach an agreement via FDR, their case will proceed to a Final Hearing where a Court will decide on the financial issues.
+If you are unable to reach an agreement via FDR, their case will proceed to a Final Hearing where a Court will make a decision on the financial issues.
 This is the last stage of proceedings and you may be required to give evidence under oath or be cross-examined by the other party’s lawyer.

 The Final Hearing is legally binding.
 At the end of it, a judge will sign the Financial Remedy Order detailing how the finances and assets are to be divided.